St. Thomas Anglican Church (Silver Creek, Quebec): 125th Anniversary Celebration

 In 2002 St. Thomas celebrated its 125th anniversary as a worshiping congregation.
 A special outdoor service was held to mark the occasion on Sunday September 7, 2002.
 The service was led by The Right Reverend Peter Coffin, Bishop of Ottawa, and attended by more than 175 people.

 135th Anniversary Celebration

 In 2012 St. Thomas celebrated its 135th anniversary as a worshiping congregation.
 A special service was held on Sunday September 30, 2012 to mark the occasion.
 The service was led by The Right Reverend Dr. John Chapman, Bishop of Ottawa, and included the confirmation of three parishioners, followed by a reception at St. Stephen's church hall in Buckingham.

+145th Anniversary Celebration

+In 2022 St. Thomas celebrated its 145th anniversary.
+In addition to a summer Eucharist, a special ceremony was held in the autumn of 2022 to recognize the chapel's designation as a heritage building by the municipality of Lochaber-Partie-Ouest.